| Upcoming Hearings | Tracked Legislation |

 | LD 1822 |

-An Act To Enact The Maine Online Data Privacy Act This bill enacts the Maine Online Data Privacy Act, which takes effect July 1, 2026.
+An Act To Enact The Maine Online Data Privacy Act This bill is DEAD.
+This bill enacts the Maine Online Data Privacy Act, which takes effect July 1, 2026.
 The Act regulates the collection, use, processing, disclosure, sale and deletion of nonpublicly available personal data by a person that conducts business in this State or that produces products or services targeted to residents of this State, referred to in the Act as a "controller," if the personal data is linked or can be reasonably linked to an identified or identifiable individual who is a resident of this State, referred to in the Act as a "consumer," or is linked or reasonably can be linked to a device that is linked or reasonably can be linked to an identified or identifiable consumer. |

 | LD 1890 |